johndoe31415/pdfminify/README.md

 TPG, which has its own license).
 Later versions of the GPL are explicitly excluded.

-TPG (Toy Parser Generator) and the ICC sRGB color profile fall under their respective licenses.
+TPG (Toy Parser Generator), the ICC sRGB color profile and the Bitstream Charter font fall under their respective licenses (see EXTERNAL_LICENSES.md).

 # Usage
 <pre>